openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 15: Threshold, unit is %

 Threshold, unit is %
-Power automatic report percentage threshold, unit is % When power changes above the percentage threshold, immediately report current power value
+<p&gtPower automatic report percentage threshold, unit is % When power changes above the percentage threshold, immediately report current power value</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```20```.